 When You Need a Transfusion

-Autologous collection of blood begins about four weeks before a scheduled surgery because red blood cells can be stored for only 42 days.
-For optimal patient benefit, collections should begin at least 10 to 14 days prior to scheduled surgery.
+Autologous collection usually occurs about four weeks before a scheduled surgery – since red blood cells can be stored only for 42 days.
+Collections should begin at least 10 to 14 days prior to your surgery.
 One unit (pint) is taken at each collection.
-Your physician will determine how many units are stored, depending on anticipated need.
+Your physician will determine how many units are collected and stored.
+In certain cases, children may make autologous blood donations.
+Your medical provider can tell you if this procedure is suitable for you and your child.

 If you have questions contact your physician, or call the Puget Sound Blood Center Transfusion Information Line, at 206-292-1840.